cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 > value is 5

 By walking through these examples, you can see how each roll is handled.
-Whether you\'re adding, subtracting, multiplying, dividing, or playing with dice pools, you can now do with confidence.
+Whether you're adding, subtracting, multiplying, dividing, or playing with dice pools, you can now do with confidence.

 Remember, the essence of these rules is not just in the numbers, but